eyeseast/moby-dick/chapters/002_extracts.md

 “My God!
 Mr. Chace, what is the matter?”
 I answered, “we have been stove by a whale.” —“Narrative of the Shipwreck of the Whale Ship Essex of Nantucket, which was attacked and finally destroyed by a large Sperm Whale in the Pacific Ocean.”By Owen Chace of Nantucket, first mate of said vessel.
 New York, 1821.

+<pre xml:space="preserve"> “A mariner sat in the shrouds one night, The wind was piping free; Now bright, now dimmed, was the moonlight pale, And the phospher gleamed in the wake of the whale, As it floundered in the sea.” —<i>Elizabeth Oakes Smith</i>. </pre>

 “The quantity of line withdrawn from the boats engaged in the capture of this one whale, amounted altogether to 10,440 yards or nearly six English miles....

 “Sometimes the whale shakes its tremendous tail in the air, which, cracking like a whip, resounds to the distance of three or four miles.” —Scoresby.